 Cooking Matters® is a “Hands-On, 6-Week Course” that is helping to end childhood hunger by inspiring families to make healthy, affordable food choices.
 Classes are offered to parents, families and teens.
 Team-taught by a chef and nutrition educator, the course covers food safety, meal preparation, grocery shopping, food budgeting and nutrition.
 Participants take home a bag of groceries at the end of each class to practice the skills learned in class.
 “Cooking Matters at the Store” grocery store tours provide families with hands-on education while shopping for food.
 The tours teach skills to compare foods for cost and nutrition.
 Families learn how to plan and budget for healthy, affordable, and delicious meals.

 Taking Charge at the Farmers Market offers food demonstrations and recipe tasting using local fresh fruits and vegetables at farmers markets accepting SNAP EBT cards and senior vouchers.
 Demonstrations take place May through October.
 Recipe cards for the foods demonstrated are available for participants.
 For more information on farmers markets near you, see the SC Farmers Markets and Roadside Markets Map.

 Physical Activity Programs

 The Arthritis Foundation Walk With Ease® Program is a 6-week walking program to help you move more your way.
 While walking is the central activity, Walk With Ease includes health education, stretching and strengthening exercises, and motivational strategies.
 Group sessions include social time, pre-walk informational sessions, warm-up and cool-down times, and a 10-35-minute walking period.
+Use SNAP-Ed's step-by-step videos for strengthening exercises and lower body stretches.
 Cooking demonstrations using recipes from the Eating Healthy in a SNAP Recipe Book are included in the program.